Congratulations to our 2021 Youth Leadership Institute Graduates

 APIDC is proud to announce the 2021 graduating class of its annual Youth Leadership Institute!

 Clockwise from top Left: Melissa Chow, Connecticut College; Kelvin Chau, UCLA; Angela Zhu, PCC, entering Cal State Fullerton; Shruti Rajkumar, Emerson College (Boston)

 Youth Leadership Institute (YLI) students received information about the Asian American and disability rights movements; research on APIs with disabilities, an update on strategies to address anti-Asian hate, APIDC’s college campus program to support students experiencing anxiety, public speaking tips, writing effective resumes, how to put your best image forward during job interviews, dispute resolution skills, the importance of positive media images, how to create a realistic budget on a college student income, and finding your career path.
 Special presentations were also offered on breathing, yoga and meditation, and the True Colors personality paradigm (for understanding self and others).

 APDIC is grateful for the generous expertise shared by our panelists:

-Additional support from Tho Vinh Banh, Wendy Shiba, & Nicole Wong.
+Additional support from Tho Vinh Banh, Wendy Shiba, & Nicole Williams.

 The YLI program is possible through the generous support of Bank of America, Southern California Edison, individual donors and community partners.